Dr. Robert F. Mullen

 - Pause for a few moments – as long as is comfortable, then open your lips and gently exhale through your mouth while pulling your stomach in.

 Deliberate Slow-Talk: Speaking slowly and calmly slows our physiological responses, alleviates rapid heartbeat, and lowers blood pressure.
 It is also helpful to incorporate the 5-second rule, i.e., pause any response for five thoughtful seconds.
 Not only do these coping skills reduce the flow of cortisol and adrenaline, but it also presents the appearance of someone who is thoughtful and confident.

 Distractions: Objects that momentarily rechannel our attention from the emotions of our ANTs.
 Examples: a picture on the wall, a vase, a trophy on the bookshelf.
 When confronted by emotional angst, we turn our attention, momentarily, to a Distraction.
 Recommendation: Three Distractions.

-Intention: The clearly defined purpose or objective behind our actions.
-Our Intention is our prevailing purpose of exposing ourselves to our feared Situation.
-Is it to network, make friends, challenge our dysfunction, or work on a personal concern?
-Why are we there?
-What do we plan to accomplish?
-Be specific.
+Objectives Our Objective(s) support and implement our purpose for exposing ourselves to the Situation.
+Is it our goal to network, make friends, challenge our dysfunction, or work on a personal concern?
+What are the steps we plan to take to achieve our goal?